Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Fundamentals of Cooperative Spectrum Sensing

 \subsection{General Framework}

-Fig.\,\ref{fig:scenario} illustrates a general framework for CSS, which encompasses both conventional model-based designs and emerging AI-driven approaches.
-In this framework, $K$ spatially distributed sensors collaboratively monitor the spectrum to infer the occupancy status of a PU.
+To summarize the overall architecture, Fig.\,\ref{fig:System} presents a unified CSS framework designed to be compatible with both conventional model-based designs and AI-driven approaches.
+As depicted, this versatile structure captures the complete signal processing workflow, regardless of whether the underlying functions are implemented via mathematical modeling or neural networks.
+Specifically, $K$ spatially distributed sensors collaboratively monitor the spectrum to infer the occupancy status of a PU.
 In practice, CSS operates over successive sensing periods indexed by $t$.
 As shown in Fig.\,\ref{fig:timeslot}, each sensing period consists of one sensing slot followed by one reporting slot.
 Within the $t$-th sensing slot, each sensor equipped with $M$ antennas collects $N$ baseband samples, indexed by $n\in\{1,\ldots,N\}$.
 For the $k$-th sensor, the received baseband sample $\mathbf{x}_k^{t}(n) \in \mathbb{C}^{M \times 1}$ can be formulated as a binary hypothesis testing problem:

 where $s^{t}(n)$ denotes the PU signal, $\widetilde{\mathbf{h}}_k^{t} \in \mathbb{C}^{M \times 1}$ represents the sensing channel gain vector between the PU and the $k$-th sensor, which is assumed to be constant during each sensing period, and $\widetilde{\mathbf{u}}_k^{t}(n) \in \mathbb{C}^{M \times 1}$ is the additive noise vector.
 The hypotheses $H_1$ and $H_0$ correspond to the presence and absence of the PU, respectively.